A story of a newbie who has been a marketer for only two months and is now in charge of marketing for a SaaS service

 - 3 summary

-Thank you for visiting the Beyond Blog.
+Thank you for visiting the Beyond blog.

 I hope this article will be widely read by a wide range of people, especially

-・People who are aiming to work in marketing
+・People who aspire to a marketing career

 ・People who are interested in marketing